adamelamy/Assignment/1/part3_report.md

 ## Full Data Can Be Checked In part3/RawReport
+## Raw Report Can be Regenerated Running part3/3.py
 ## File Size:

 Both CBC and EBC pads the files to 8 bytes blocks.